 Abstract

-Objective: To determine the greatest health problem of the Middle Ages.
-While the bubonic plague killed millions, its intermittent nature does not necessarily mean that over the centuries it was the greatest health problem.
-What major health threats burdened medieval England?
+Objective: To identify the major health problems of the Middle Ages.
+Bubonic plague is often considered the greatest health disaster in medieval history, but this has never been systematically investigated.

-Materials: Modern data on health and disease in the developing world, gathered by the World Health Organisation and other large studies, comparing the consequences of a wide range of diseases.
+Materials: We triangulate upon the problem using (i) modern WHO data on disease in the modern developing world, (ii) historical evidence for England such as post-medieval Bills of Mortality, and (iii) prevalences derived from original and published palaeopathological studies.

 Methods: Systematic analysis of the consequences of these health conditions using Disability Adjusted Life Years (DALYs) according to the Global Burden of Disease methodology.

-Results: It is highly likely that infant and child death due to varied causes had the greatest impact upon population and health, followed by a range of chronic/infectious diseases, with tuberculosis probably being the most significant one.
-We estimate that plague was probably 5th-10th in overall importance.
+Results: Infant and child death due to varied causes had the greatest impact upon population and health, followed by a range of chronic/infectious diseases, with tuberculosis probably being the next most significant one.

+Conclusions: Among medieval health problems, we estimate that plague was probably 7th-10th in overall importance.
+Although lethal and disruptive, it struck only periodically and had less cumulative long-term human consequences than chronically endemic conditions (e.g. bacterial and viral infections causing infant and child death, tuberculosis, and other pathogens).

-Conclusions: Overall, reviewing the panorama of potential medieval causes of death makes clear that in contrast to modern health regimes, medieval health was above all an ecological struggle against a host of infectious pathogens.
-Plague was not the greatest health problem by any means.
+Significance: In contrast to modern health regimes, medieval health was above all an ecological struggle against a diverse host of infectious pathogens; social inequality was probably also an important contributing factor.

-Significance: In view of our findings, to really understand ancient health, developing affordable and accurate biomolecular techniques for investigating infectious disease is a priority.

-Limitations: Methodological assumptions mean that only approximate modelling is possible.
+Limitations: Methodological assumptions and use of proxy data mean that only approximate modelling of prevalences is possible.

+Suggestions for Further Research: Progress in understanding medieval health really depends upon understanding ancient infectious disease through further development of biomolecular methods.

 Key words: plague; infectious disease; infant death; tuberculosis; DALYs; medieval health; Global Burden of Disease